giros-dit/yang-to-ngsi-ld/testbeds/gnmi/docker/gnmi-json-parser-notifications-with-ngsi-ld-instantiator/ngsi-ld-models/docs/InterfaceStateCountersLastClear.md

 # InterfaceStateCountersLastClear

 Timestamp of the last time the interface counters were cleared.
 The value is the timestamp in nanoseconds relative to the Unix Epoch (Jan 1, 1970 00:00:00 UTC).
-YANG module: openconfig-interfaces.yang
+Units: nanoseconds  YANG module: openconfig-interfaces.yang

 ## Properties